“Although I am primarily a solo traveller, I often say it’s not about what you see when travelling, but who you see it with.”

-I grew up in a farming community which makes it difficult for my parents to travel during the lengthy growing season, but they always seem to make time for it.
+I grew up in a farming community which makes it difficult for my parents to travel during the long growing season, but they always seem to make time for it.
 To date, I’ve been fortunate to visit five continents with my mom and four with my dad.

 I also introduced my mom to one of my biggest passions: the sport of scuba diving.
-While in Zanzibar, she fearlessly geared up in a wet suit and jumped in the tropical water for not one but two dives along the reefs of the Zanzibar archipelago.
+While in Zanzibar, she fearlessly geared up in a wetsuit and jumped in the tropical water for not one but two dives along the reefs of the Zanzibar archipelago.
 I don’t know if there’s anything cooler than a mom who supports her daughter’s adventure-junkie personality by joining her in those adventures.

-To my mom on Mother’s Day: thank you for instilling me with the most passionate curiosity and courage so I can make my dreams of a career in travel come true and in turn share it all with you.
+To my mom on Mother’s Day: thank you for instilling me with the most passionate curiosity and courage, so I can make my dreams of a career in travel come true and in turn share it all with you.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!